speedcubingmadrid/speedcubingmadrid.org/README.md

 Stripe is used to charge the subscription fee to members.

 The only thing to know is that you have to set up the API key for the automated subscription system to work.

+## AWS

+An AWS bucket is used to store the photos of competitions' galleries, which are uploaded through `Active Storage`.

+The public and private keys, the region, and the name of the bucket must be set up.